Watch Your Speed

-Have you ever observed how silly, stupid little arguments can quickly escalate into catastrophic relationship breakdowns?
-We see it all the time…friends who will have a slight disagreement, spouses who are not quite seeing eye-to-eye, colleagues whose perspective is a degree off center.
-A little disagreement so easily can spark an argument, which in turn can spark an untold amount of anger, which can spark bitterness and resentment, which can ultimately spark a loss of a relationship.
-It seems such a simple process to look at objectively and so sad that small disagreements can create such large conflicts.
+Have you ever observed how silly, stupid little arguments can quickly escalate in catastrophic relationship breakdowns?
+We see it all the time, friends who will have a slight disagreement, spouses who are not quite seeing eye-to-eye, colleagues whose perspective is a degree off-center.
+A minor dispute so quickly can spark an argument, which in turn can spark an untold amount of anger, which can spark bitterness and resentment, which can ultimately spark a loss of a relationship.
+It seems such a simple process to look at objectively and sad that minor disagreements can create such significant conflicts.

-Fortunately, at each stage in conflict escalation, there are things that we can do to stop this destructive behavior.
-It’s all about speed.
+Fortunately, at each stage in conflict escalation, there are things that we can do to stop this destructive behavior, and it's all about speed.

-Note in the scripture above how James talks about speed – be quick to listen, be slow to speak and be slow to become angry.
-I think it is fair to summarize that conflict gets out of control when we attached the wrong kind of speed to the wrong response.
-For instance, nothing exaggerates and escalates a conflict like when we are slow to listen, or when we are quick to speak or quick to get angry.
-I wonder how many conflicts could be avoided if we learned to properly use our built-in speedometer.
+Note in the scripture above how James talks about speed – be quick to listen, be slow to speak, and be slow to become angry.
+It is fair to summarize that conflict got out of control when we attached the wrong kind of speed to the wrong response.
+For instance, nothing exaggerates and escalates a conflict, like when we are slow to listen or quick to speak or get angry.
+I wonder how many conflicts could be avoided if we learned to use our built-in speedometer properly.

-When in conflict it is important that we know to slow down our speech and speed up our listening skills.
+When in conflict, it is essential that we know to slow down our speech and speed up our listening skills.

 Watch your Speed.